chilcano/box-vagrant-wso2-dev-srv/README.md

 ## Enabling linux services to start automatically

-All WSO2 servers and Wiremock can start automatically, to do that, just apply `defaults` or `enable` to the run levels for the init.d script:
+All WSO2 servers and Wiremock can start automatically when booting the VM, to do that, just apply `defaults` or `enable` to the run levels for all above `init.d` scripts:

 ```
 $ sudo update-rc.d %WSO2_SERVER_NAME% defaults
 $ sudo update-rc.d %WSO2_SERVER_NAME% enable
-$ sudo update-rc.d %WSO2_SERVER_NAME% disable
 ```

 Where `%WSO2_SERVER_NAME%` could be: